Estivales/djacngo-react-boilerplate/README.md

-# Docker Compose to set up and run a Django/MariaDB/Redis app, with Pipenv.
+# A Docker Compose to set up and run a Django/MariaDB/Redis app, with Pipenv.

-First you need to install Django and create your project, for this run this command
+First you need to install Django and create your project.

 `./start.sh POJECT_NAME`